smorenospace/SlurmTorchHarmony/README.md

 ## Introduction

-`SlurmTorchHarmony' provides a complete code overview for NLP distributed training using slurm.
-This repository include all alternatives to launch the execution considering all posibilities from slurm+torch codes.
-The directory tree provided in this repository is the following (later we include point-by-point what each code contains.
+provides a comprehensive codebase for NLP distributed training using Slurm.
+This repository includes various alternatives for executing distributed training, encompassing all possibilities with Slurm and Torch code integration.

+## Tree Structure and Contents

+The directory structure provided in this repository is as follows:

+$ tree
+.
+├── distributed
+│   ├── file11.ext
+│   └── file12.ext
+├── local
+│   ├── file21.ext
+│   ├── file22.ext
+│   └── file23.ext
+└── README.md

+Below is a detailed point-by-point description of each code component: